tomsch420/probabilistic_model/doc/nyga_distribution.md

 dataset
 ```

-The idea is to create as many components in a mixture of uniform distributions as is needed
+The idea is to create as many components in a mixture of uniform distributions as is necessary
 to achieve a good fit to the data.
 The fitness of the model is measured by the weighted log likelihood of the data under the model (compare with {prf:ref}`def-mle`).
 The weighted log likelihood is derived from the weighted likelihood.